laktak/zfind/README.md

 # zfind

 zfind allows you to search for files, including inside `tar`, `zip`, `7z` and `rar` archives.
 It makes finding files easy with a filter syntax that is similar to an SQL-WHERE clause.
+This means, if you know SQL, you don't have to learn or remember any new syntax just for this tool.

 ## Basic Usage

 ```
-zfind -w <where> <path>
+zfind <where> [<path>...]
 ```

 Examples

 ```
-# find files smaller than 10KB
+# find files smaller than 10KB, in the current path
-zfind -w 'size<10k'
+zfind 'size<10k'

+# find files in the given range in /some/path
+zfind 'size between 1M and 1G' /some/path

 # find files modified before 2010 inside a tar
-zfind -w 'date<"2010" and archive="tar"'
+zfind 'date<"2010" and archive="tar"'

 # find files named *.go and modified today
-zfind -w 'name like "%.go" and date=today'
+zfind 'name like "%.go" and date=today'

 # find directories named foo and bar
-zfind -w 'name in ("foo", "bar") and type="dir"'
+zfind 'name in ("foo", "bar") and type="dir"'

 # search for all README.md files and show in long listing format
-zfind -w 'name="README.md"' -l
+zfind 'name="README.md"' -l

 # show results in csv format
 zfind --csv